 Eco-warrior

-People with a girly girl personal style usually gravitate towards soft fabrics, floral patterns, silk blouses, twirling midi skirts, and traditional, delicate accessories like pearls.
+People with a romantic style usually gravitate towards soft fabrics, floral patterns, silk blouses, floaty midi skirts, and traditional, delicate accessories like pearls.

-Asymmetric hemlines, long-sleeves, and almost Bohemian styles are also popular, while formal, business-style suits in dark colours tend to be avoided.
+Asymmetric hemlines, long sleeves, and almost Bohemian styles are also popular, while formal, business-style suits in dark colours are often avoided.

-People with a fun fashionista personality style tend to favour bright, often clashing colours, exotic shapes, and prints to ensure they make an entrance and stand out from the crowd.
+People with a bold maximalist style tend to favour bright, often contrasting colours, exotic shapes, and prints to make an entrance and stand out from the crowd.

 It’s common for people with this personality style to want to make the most of accessorising their look with large, standout pieces to add intrigue and statement.